 INDIANA UNIVERSITY – Bloomington, IN

-Now in our fifth year, the Wilson Collegiate Tennis Camp at Indiana University is the perfect preparation for young players who are looking to get more involved with playing competitive tennis.
-Each camper receives personal attention, advanced teaching techniques, intensive drill work and game/match play, all in a fun and competitive environment.
+Again in 2020, we will feature two weeks of camp.
+Our traditional camp, with an emphasis on stroke production and swing technique, is supplemented with one week of Match Play camp, a camp designed for more experienced players with an emphasis on strategy and point building.
+The Wilson Collegiate Tennis Camp at Indiana University is the perfect preparation for young players who are looking to get more involved with playing competitive tennis.
+Each camper receives personal attention, advanced teaching techniques, intensive drill work, and game/match play, all in a fun and competitive environment.

 HIGHLIGHTS OF THE CAMP INCLUDE

 - Comprehensive instructional program with daily teaching progressions

 - Small instructional groups to ensure individual attention

 - Camp demo program with all the latest Wilson rackets